Writing about Gender and Sexuality

 Serano, Julia.
 Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity.
 New York: Seal Press, 2007.
 Print

 The authors of this handout, M.E.
-Ficarra ’15, Olivia Valcarce ’15, and Sharon Williams, Writing Center Director, acknowledge the following for their help in developing this handout: Krista Hesdorfer ’14; Amit Taneja, Director of Diversity & Inclusion; Allen Harrison, Associate Dean of Students; and Professors Joyce Barry, Benjamin DiCicco-Bloom, Cara Jones, and Yvonne Zylan.
+Ficarra ’15, Olivia Valcarce ’15, and Sharon Williams, Writing Center Director, acknowledge the following for their help in developing this handout: Krista Hesdorfer ’14; Amit Taneja, Director of Diversity & Inclusion; Allen Harrison, Assistant Dean of Students for International Students and Accessibility; and Professors Joyce Barry, Benjamin DiCicco-Bloom, Cara Jones, and Yvonne Zylan.

 As we have said, language is complex and evolving.
 If you have suggestions for revisions to this handout, please contact the Writing Center.